Skip Ribbon Commands

 Calcium oxalate stones:

--Production of calcium oxalate stones consisting of oxalate dihydrate indicate that the stone is newly formed and current urine constituents can be used to assess the importance of supersaturation.
+-Production of calcium oxalate stones consisting of oxalate dihydrate indicates that the stone is newly formed, and current urine constituents can be used to assess the importance of supersaturation.

--Producation of calcium oxalate stones consisting of oxalate monohydrate indicate an old (>2 months since formed) stone and current urine composition may not be meaningful.
+-Production of calcium oxalate stones consisting of oxalate monohydrate indicates an old (>2 months since formed) stone, and current urine composition may not be meaningful.

 Magnesium ammonium phosphate stones (struvite):